 A scholarship application cover letter is similar to the cover letter that job applicants include in the submission of their application to a position.
 It is a letter that the student addresses to the scholarship committee to convince them that they are deserving of a grant (Staff Author, 2019).

 In it, the student outlines his/her strengths and other qualities.
 It is also a document where students can provide detailed information regarding their curricular and extracurricular achievements.
+This is why it’s important to for aspiring scholars to master writing this letter, among other types of documents, like “To Whom It May Concern” letters.

 This is also a great chance for students to tell scholarship-giving bodies why they are aiming for a particular scholarship or grant.
 What’s more, to persuade the scholarship-giving body, students can outline their future research or work plans and explain how it aligns with the endeavors of the organization.

 There are three main things that a student must keep in mind when writing a scholarship application cover letter (López, 2017).
 First, as has been mentioned, is to state why they are deserving of the grant.
-Second is to use a formal tone.
+The second is to use a formal tone.
 Lastly, it is important to ensure that the cover letter matches the context.

 1. Why do you deserve a grant?

-To go into the specifics, students have to display their strengths and qualities in their cover letter to attract the attention of the committee.
+To go into the specifics, students have to display their strengths and qualities in their cover letters to attract the attention of the committee.
 They can talk about their achievements in their previous education level and how it has shaped their character or helped in their academic life.
 Additionally, they can let the organization or school know what their plans for a career or further studies in the future are.
 In this way, they can demonstrate their determination to succeed.

 Moreover, students can talk about the benefit of the scholarship to them.
 It could be that they could continue studying without worrying about finances or that they could accomplish more with the aid of the grant.
+These are the top 100 student scholarships that you can apply for assistance for your higher education endeavors.

 2. Being formal